intel/ai-reference-models/benchmarks/image_recognition/tensorflow/squeezenet/README.md

 following modes/precisions:
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training and inference other precisions are coming later.
+Instructions and scripts for model training and inference for other precisions are coming later.

 ## FP32 Inference Instructions